dtl184/IRL_ASP_Baseline/README.md

 The environment is defined as a Markov Decision Process (MDP) without a reward function: $\mathcal{M} = (S, A, T, \gamma)$.

 ### 2. Maximum Entropy IRL (Numerical Discovery)
-We employ a Maximum Entropy IRL approach to estimate the **State-Action Visitation Frequency** $D_{sa}$.
+We use Maximum Entropy IRL to estimate the **State-Action Visitation Frequency** $D_{sa}$.
 This value represents how often an unconstrained agent would take a specific action to reach a goal efficiently.

 $$D_{sa} = \sum_{t=0}^{H} P(s_t = s, a_t = a \mid \pi)$$